puthiye/adguard/README.md

 ```
 Login to tailscale.com -> DNS -> Global nameservers -> Raspberry Pi's unique Tailscale IP -> Enable Override DNS Servers

-"Override DNS Servers" is a **global** setting that forces** all devices** in the Tailnet to use the globally configured Tailscale DNS servers, overriding their local DNS configurations.
+"Override DNS Servers" is a "global" setting that forces "all devices" in the Tailnet to use the globally configured Tailscale DNS servers, overriding their local DNS configurations.
 When enabled, devices ignore their existing DNS settings and always query the Tailscale-defined nameservers.

 ```

 The iOS tailscale app will get the below DNS ip address which is the Raspberry Pi's unique Tailscale IP